 How do I choose which credit counselor is right for me?

-There are several things you should consider when trying to find a credit counselling service.
+There are several things you should consider when trying to find a credit counseling service.

 Here are some questions to ask to help you find the best credit counseling service for you: